PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### The Shell Prefab

 The last thing we need to do for this section is create a prefab from this shell.
-We can then make reference to it and we will use it later for creating new shells.
+We can then make reference to it and we'll use it later for creating new shells.

 ## Setting Up the Game Controller